 After a bit more waiting, a comedian, Paul Mercurio, came out to warm up the crowd.
 He was funny and even brought a few audience members on stage to take selfies.
 Then the producer spoke quickly and Stephen Colbert came out on the stage to answer a few questions from the audience.
 Then it was time for the show.

 Watching the taping of the show was interesting although I didn’t know a lot of the guests.
-I knew Michael Bloomberg, but the other guest were comedians I didn’t know (Nick Kroll, Tim Heidecker, and Eric Wareheim).
+I knew Michael Bloomberg, former mayor of NYC, but the other guest were comedians I didn’t know (Nick Kroll, Tim Heidecker, and Eric Wareheim).
 I need to be better about keeping up with pop culture!

 What is it like to see Live with Kelly and Ryan?

-I remember watching Live back when it was hosted by Kathie Lee and Regis, so I was really excited to get Live with Kelly tickets.
+I remember watching Live back when it was hosted by Kathie Lee Gifford and Regis Philbin, so I was excited to get Live with Kelly tickets.
 A lot has changed from the time when I watched the show, and recently Ryan Seacrest became the co-host.
 You may remember all the buzz when Michael Strahan left the show.

 Once we went through security we immediately went into the studio.
 We were actually able to choose our own seats.
 Instead of sitting way on the side like I had during the Late Show taping, I decided to try the balcony.
 I got a seat in the front row of the balcony right pretty much in the center.